Save Money with an Airbnb Linen Service

 Ghost Sheets

 Ghost Sheets, the sheet set from Ghost Bed, is a linen set that is built to last.
-These TENCEL® sheets are a laundry service favorite because they are easy to stain treat, wrinkle-resistant, and stand the tough conditions of commercial laundry cycles.
+These TENCEL® sheets are a laundry service favorite because they are easy to treat, wrinkle-resistant, and stand the tough conditions of commercial laundry cycles.

 American Soft Linen Towels